-Most of the excursions we've selected are available on major ship itineraries, although they might vary slightly from cruise line to cruise line.
-And as always, we encourage you to read up on these ports, look into the Cruise Critic destination boards, ask questions and determine which excursions are best for you.
+Most of the excursions we've chosen are available on major ship itineraries, although they might vary slightly from one cruise line to the next.
+As always, we encourage you to read up on Southern Caribbean ports, look into the Cruise Critic destination boards, ask questions and determine which excursions are best for you.

 Aruba's Natural Wonders